My Favorite Programming Resources

 General Computing

-- Build a 6502 Computer (Ben Eater)
+- Build a 6502 Computer (external link) (Ben Eater)

-- Handmade Hero (Youtube Playlist) (Casey Muratori)
+- Handmade Hero (external link) (Youtube Playlist (external link)) (Casey Muratori)

-- Computer, Enhance!
-(Casey Muratori)
+- Computer, Enhance! (external link) (Casey Muratori)

 C

-- nullprogram.com (Chris Wellons):
+- nullprogram.com (external link) (Chris Wellons):

 Memory Management

-- Memory Allocation (Sam Rose)
+- Memory Allocation (external link) (Sam Rose)

-- Memory Allocation Strategies (Ginger Bill)
+- Memory Allocation Strategies (external link) (Ginger Bill)

 Graphics Programming

-- 486 lines of C++: old-school FPS in a weekend (Dmitry V. Sokolov)
+- 486 lines of C++: old-school FPS in a weekend (external link) (Dmitry V. Sokolov)

-- KABOOM! in 180 lines of bare C++ (Dmitry V. Sokolov)
+- KABOOM! in 180 lines of bare C++ (external link) (Dmitry V. Sokolov)